Nicholas Building

 June 2021:

 So the Nicholas Building is up for sale !
 Built 1926 for the Nicholas family who made their fortune from #Aspro, and got their fave architect #HarryNorris to design it.
 Whoever buys it, I guess it’s likely that eventually the rents will go up (when current leases run out) and it’ll be less of a #verticallane, full of creative industries, which would be a shame.
 Could even conceivably become apartments.
-It’s currently owned by a consortium of Toorak families who’ve owned it for 30 years, and have already put rents up in recent years.
+It’s currently owned by a consortium of Toorak families who’ve owned it since the 1970s, and have already put rents up in recent years.
 The little Art Deco building on the north side demolished for the #melbournemetrotunnel is on the title (and is how there are windows on that side, not there originally) which could become a narrow 12 storey addition ?
 Or be added to the metro site – not sure if it was sold to them….

 Mid 2018